You can read a brief outline of how we are addressing this and what we achieved in 2022 here.

 In the end, we achieved a percentage of 36% – above target.
 Besides this, we stipulated that we will exclude companies if, over a period of three years, they do not make progress in an engagement process in connection with our focus themes.

 Some examples of our engagement progress:

 Climate Action 100+

-PDN, through Columbia Threadneedle Investments, is a member of Climate Action 100+, along with other financial institutions.
-Climate Action 100+ is an initiative set up by a group of investors to ensure that the world’s largest emitters of greenhouse gases are taking the necessary action to address climate change.
-More than 615 investors worldwide, responsible for more than $65 trillion in assets under management, engage with companies in improving climate change policies, reducing emissions, and improving climate-related reporting.
-In 2021, Climate Action 100+ achieved significant progress among participating companies.
-Over 43% of the 160 participating companies have set themselves the target of achieving net zero emissions by 2050 or earlier.
+PDN is affiliated with Climate Action 100+, an initiative to ensure that the world’s largest emitters of greenhouse gases are taking the necessary action to address climate change.
+More than 700 investors worldwide, with over $65 trillion in managed assets, engage with companies to improve their climate change policies, reduce emissions, and improve climate-related reporting.

 Outcome of the objectives for Engagement